return to Natural Dog Health Remedies

 Herbal and Homeopathic Remedies

-Various herbs (e.g. slippery elm, marshmallow root, licorice) and homeopathic remedies can be used to alleviate symptoms of diarrhea.
-Visit our page on Canine Diarrhea Remedies for additional information.
+Various herbs (e.g. slippery elm, marshmallow root, licorice) and homeopathic remedies can be used to help the dog with diarrhea.

 Nutritional Supplements